ocrmypdf/OCRmyPDF/docs/installation.rst

 Installing the Docker image
 ---------------------------

-For many users, installing the Docker image will be easier than installing all of OCRmyPDF's dependencies.
+For some users, installing the Docker image will be easier than installing all of OCRmyPDF's dependencies.
 For Windows, it is the only option.

 If you have `Docker <https://docs.docker.com/>`_ installed on your system, you can install a Docker image of the latest release.